List of Foods to Eat With Acid Reflux

 The most effective method of controlling acid reflux symptoms is to reduce stomach acid production by avoiding trigger foods, changing your lifestyle, and using medication if the problem is severe.

 List of Acid Reflux Foods

-The following list of foods recommended for people with acid reflux may not cure the problem, but they provide soothing effects that make the issue bearable.
+The following foods recommended for people with acid reflux may not cure the problem, but they provide soothing effects that make the issue bearable in some cases.

 Vegetables are rich in magnesium, minerals, and other nutrients.
 Even though most veggies are acid reflux friendly, you might want to stay away from others that trigger the condition.